ChetanSalunkhe-24/ci-cd-angular-jenkins-tomcat/README.md

 ## Screenshots

-Add screenshots of Jenkins UI, build logs, and app running on each environment in the `screenshots/` folder.
+Please refere the screenshots of Jenkins jobs,  and app running on each environment in the `screenshots/` folder.

 ---